Is Rhodium Magnetic? And Can Rhodium Be Magnetized Under Certain Circumstances or Not?

 Is Pure Rhodium Jewelry Magnetic?

 No, pure rhodium jewelry isn’t magnetic.
+It’s paramagnetic.

-But pure rhodium jewelry is extremely rare and rhodium is nearly always used as plating for jewelry items made of other precious metals.
+Pure rhodium jewelry is extremely rare and rhodium is nearly always used as plating for jewelry items made of other precious metals.

 Pure rhodium ring example from Reddit